rehierl/node-tree-outliner/3-0-2-sxn-relation.md

 <!-- ======================================================================= -->
 ## Summary

-So far, the above definitions only allow to state if a section strictly contains a given node, or if a node strictly belongs to some section.
+So far, the above definitions only allow to state if a section `s`, that already contains a node `n`, is strictly related to node `n`, or if a node `n` strictly belongs to section `s`.
+There is no definition that forces node `n` to be related to section `s`.

 There is no definition of any relationship between a section and those nodes that are related to some node, which itself is associated with that section: